 The master's program in CSP prepares a student for administrative positions in student affairs according to standards embraced by the student affairs profession as set forth by the Council for the Advancement of Standards (CAS Standards).
 The program focuses on the skills, competencies, knowledge, and experience needed to work effectively with college students, to be an effective educator in the out-of-class curriculum of the college or university, and to competently administer student affairs programs and services.
 The length and content of the program are determined by the CAS standards; the design of the program and the curriculum is intended to meet appropriate educational objectives and to prepare our graduates to be competitive with graduates from other CAS compliant graduate programs.

-Although the master's degree is a criterion for most entry-level jobs in the field of student affairs, there are some institutions that will employ bachelor's level practitioners, especially if they are pursuing a graduate degree in College Student Personnel.
+Although the master's degree is a criterion for most entry-level jobs in the field of student affairs, there are some institutions that will employ bachelor's level practitioners, especially if they are pursuing a graduate degree in CPS with the College Student Personnel (CSP) concentration.
 A number of students in the CSP program are enrolled part-time and are working full-time at a college or university in student affairs or related area.
 Some are in staff positions seeking to move to professional positions, while others have obtained an entry-level professional position and are seeking to obtain the appropriate education in order to be maximally effective in their positions or to be able to advance in the field.

-Students in the CSP program also work in the field of student affairs through graduate assistantship positions or internship positions as part of their academic coursework.
+Students in the CSP concentration also work in the field of student affairs through graduate assistantship positions or internship positions as part of their academic coursework.

 Once you are admitted to the program, you may request to transfer up to 6 credit hours if your UofL advisor approves the request.
 Transfer requests are then submitted to the School of Interdisciplinary and Graduate Studies.

-The CSP program is designed for both full-time and part-time students.
+The M.Ed. in Counseling and Personnel Services with the CSP concentration is designed for both full-time and part-time students.
 Full-time students can complete the program in approximately two years.
 Part-time students can finish in approximately three years.
 Students may choose to complete some courses during the summer term.